cheind/py-motmetrics/README.md

 print(mh.list_metrics_markdown())
 ```

-The default MOTChallenge summary includes the commonly reported CLEAR and Identity metrics.
-HOTA-related metrics are available through the lower-level API because they require matching over multiple alpha thresholds.
+The default MOTChallenge summary includes the commonly reported CLEAR, Identity, and HOTA metrics.

 ## Advanced Use